Igor Cavalera: Playing style

-Cavalera cites drummers Roger Taylor, Bill Ward, Dave Lombardo, Stewart Copeland and Mike Bordin among his major influences.
+Cavalera cites Roger Taylor, Bill Ward, Dave Lombardo, Stewart Copeland and Mike Bordin among his major influences.

 In the early Sepultura albums his drumming was loud and fast, following the thrash metal style of the 1980s.
 He mastered this style by 1987–1991 (with Schizophrenia, Beneath the Remains and Arise).
 His innovative style in the album Chaos A.D. brought tribal elements into the songs.
 One example of his contribution is the introduction of the song "Territory" (1993, Chaos A.D.).
 He further developed this style in the 1996 Roots album, adding more tribal elements to Sepultura's music.

 Throughout his career, Cavalera has been widely recognized as a hard-hitting drummer (acknowledged by producer Scott Burns during the recording of Beneath the Remains).
 In later years, Cavalera adopted a drumset conformation with upright toms and fewer cymbals, as seen in Live in São Paulo.
 In reference to his work on the Sepultura album Nation, AllMusic wrote "Drummer Igor Cavalera's timing and tempo couldn't be more perfect as the adrenaline heightens until the album's intensity burns right through the speakers."

 Personal life

 Cavalera has four children, born in 1996, 2000, 2002 and 2006.
 He has lived in London since 2013.

 Cavalera collects toys and football shirts and has many hobbies, including Brazilian jiu-jitsu, kickboxing, snowboarding, surfing, drawing and supporting Brazilian football club Palmeiras.
 He admires his father Graziano Cavalera as his role model.
 In 1996, he started the fashion label "Cavalera".
 His fashion label has faced controversy of its use of the Albanian flag as its logo.
 In 2020, a petition called for "Cavalera" to change it.

+On July 5, 2023, Cavalera’s brother Max announced that their mother Vania had died.